rsmmr/hilti/doc/binpac/reference/debugging.rst

     lexer tokens; and look-ahead symbols which might be pending; and more.

-    This stream is primarily intended for debugging the BinPAC++ compiler itself.
+    This stream is primarily intended for debugging the Spicy compiler itself.

 ``hilti-trace``